Gila Gamliel: Career

-For the 1999 elections, Gamliel was placed 25th on the Likud list, but missed out on a place in the Knesset when the party won only 19 seats.
-In 2003, she surprisingly won 11th place on the Likud list for the elections that year, ahead of several cabinet ministers.
+Gamliel was placed 25th on the Likud list for the 1999 elections, but missed out on a place in the Knesset when the party won only 19 seats.
+In 2003 she surprisingly won 11th place on the Likud list for the elections that year, ahead of several cabinet ministers.
 She became a Knesset member when the party won 38 seats, standing down as head of the Ben-Gurion University students' union, where she was replaced by Assulin.
 Following her election to the Knesset, police decided to open an investigation into the suspected transfer of student funds into a private company.
 She was also accused of blackmailing a fellow student council member in order to retain the chairmanship of the students' association of the Ben-Gurion University of the Negev at the time.
 Gamliel denied both accusations.
 In November 2003, the fraud police decided to stop the investigations against her because of the lack of enough evidence.

-In June 2003, she and three other Likud MKs were banned from the Likud faction for three months after voting against government economic policy.
-During her first term in the Knesset, she chaired the committee on the Status of Women, and in March 2005 was appointed Deputy Minister of Agriculture.
+In June 2003 she and three other Likud MKs were banned from the Likud faction for three months after voting against government economic policy.
+During her first term in the Knesset she chaired the committee on the Status of Women, and in March 2005 was appointed Deputy Minister of Agriculture.

-Gamliel was placed on the 38th spot on the Likud list for the 2006 elections, and lost her seat.
-Prior to the 2009 elections, she won nineteenth place on the party's list, and returned to the Knesset, as Likud won 27 seats.
-On 1 April 2009, Prime Minister Benjamin Netanyahu appointed Gamliel as Deputy Minister in the Prime Minister's Office in his new government, with the portfolio of the Advancement of Young People, Students, and Women.
+Gamliel was placed on the 38th spot on the Likud list for the 2006 elections and lost her seat.
+Prior to the 2009 elections she won nineteenth place on the party's list and returned to the Knesset as Likud won 27 seats.
+On 1 April 2009 Prime Minister Benjamin Netanyahu appointed Gamliel as Deputy Minister in the Prime Minister's Office in his new government, with the portfolio of the Advancement of Young People, Students and Women.

-In the 2013 elections, she was re-elected to the Knesset, but lost her Deputy Ministerial post.
+In the 2013 elections she was re-elected to the Knesset, but lost her Deputy Ministerial post.
 She was also re-elected in the 2015 elections, after which she was appointed Minister for Senior Citizens in the new government (renamed Minister for Social Equality in August 2015).

-On 17 May 2020, Gamliel took up a different cabinet post when she was sworn in as Minister of Environmental Protection, which she held until 2021.
-On 2 January 2023, Gamliel became the Minister of Intelligence.
+On 17 May 2020 Gamliel took up a different cabinet post when she was sworn in as Minister of Environmental Protection, which she held until 2021.
+On 2 January 2023 Gamliel became the Minister of Intelligence.

+In 2023 Gamliel suggested the "voluntary resettlement of Palestinians in Gaza" is an option.
+It has been reported in the context of clandestine talks by some Israeli officials with Congolese counterparts with the goal of resettling Gazans to that African country, that she argued for their "humanitarian emigration", given the state of the Strip after the war.